Of the Avoloch

 Kit Rae

-As the remnants of the Dark OneÕs army vacated Castel in their great fleet of ships Enethia found her steed and fled south into the forests of west Deylund.
+As the remnants of the Dark One’s army vacated Castel in their great fleet of ships Enethia found her steed and fled south into the forests of west Deylund.
 She rode non-stop to the Fael river and there was given passage across it by the rangers of Elund who guarded its outskirts.
 Thus she made way to its fortified city on the western coast, with ranger guards as her escort.
 Thereupon she presented herself to the king and the Mithrodin masters who held temple there.
-She told a tale of the siege of the cities of the north, the thousands of Men and Elves killed by the Dark One, the final battle at Castel, and of the Dark OneÕs defeat and retreat from the realm of Deylund.
-She also told of the betrayal of her oath when, fearing death after the murder her family, she had aided the Dark One in finding the swords of power in Castel.
-Thence she brought forth the Exotath swords and presented them to Athollos, the chief Mithrodin master.
+She told a tale of the siege of the cities of the north, the thousands of Men and Elves killed by the Dark One, the final battle at Castel, and of the Dark One’s defeat and his forces retreat from the realm of Deylund.
+She also told of the betrayal of her oath when, fearing her own death after the murder of her family, she had aided the Dark One in finding the swords of power in Castel.
+Thence she brought forth the Exotath swords and presented them to Calloch, the chief Mithrodin master.

-Athollos listened to her tale.
-He knew well of the wars to the north as his forces held charge to protect the city of Elund from those invaders.
-He also knew of Enethia, for she was daughter to the slain king of Deylund, Elliasthol, with whom he had fought alongside in ancient days.
-He saw that Enethia had been broken but had carried on through many hardships, and he saw she was still bound to her oath as a Mithrodin.
-Thus he accepted her into his order and she was made to continue her apprentice training as a Mith-Avoloch.
+had been broken but had carried on through many hardships, and that she was now forever committed to her oath as a Mithrodin.
+Thus he accepted her into his order and she was made to continue her apprenticeship as a Mith-Avoloch.
 The old Mithrodin master Kethol av Torketal was given charge over her training.
-Kethol was ancient among the Mithrodin, for he had been trained by the first master, Toukol, over two hundred years before.
+Kethol was ancient among the Mithrodin, for he had been trained over two hundred years before by the first master, Toukol.
 Many scores of students had been schooled under him.
-He was the finest living mentor and combat instructor among the Mithrodin, being a master in all forms of hand to hand combat and melee weapons.
+He was the finest living mentor and combat instructor among the Mithrodin, being a master in all forms of hand to hand combat, melee weapons, and war strategy.

 In this time Enethia was awakened from sleep by a terrible nightmare.
 In her dream she saw the back side of a naked woman, kneeling before the robed figure of Atnal, one of the last remaining Ancient Ones, creators of all mortal life upon Ammon.
 Atnal is holding a sword, which he names Vorthelok, and he presents it to the woman.
-She rises, takes the sword and bows, and thence pierces AtnalsÕ heart with itÕs fullered blade.
+She rises, takes the sword and bows, and thence pierces Atnals’ heart with it’s fullered blade.
 Strangely, Atnal offers no resistance.
-As the blood of creation flows from the Ancient OneÕs chest, he falls.
-The woman drops the sword and begins to turn and face Enethia.
-At this she awakened in horror.
-Though she did not see the shadowed face of the slayer, Enethia saw the woman was adorned with the tattoos of a Mithrodin warrior.
+As the blood of creation flows from the Ancient One’s chest, he falls.
+The woman drops the sword and slowly turns around to face Enethia.
+At this she awakens in horror.
+Though she did not see the shadowed face of the assassin, Enethia saw the woman was adorned with the tattoos of a Mithrodin warrior.

 To be continued.